miku/exploreio/README.md

 -------------

 To keep the amount of preparation at a minimum, all you'll need is a working [Go installation](https://golang.org/doc/install).
-Exercise programs will be mostly self-contained.
+The example programs will be mostly self-contained.

 Here is all you need to do to get started.
 Clone this repository: